rgvillanueva28/covid-chatbot-ph/README.md

 <br>Data is now automatically updated every 30 minutes.
 <br><br>The chatbot supports the following keywords:

+- INFO - to display information and list of commands.
 - CASES - to display total cases.
 - ACTIVE - to display current active cases
 - DEATHS - to display total deaths.